digiscot/digiscot-website/pages/onedigital/actionlearning.md

 Digital transformation is a major undertaking for any organisation, and unless the people at the very top have a sound understanding of the opportunity and a vision for grasping it then change will only ever be incremental.

-## Action learning sets

-The leaders meet monthly to tackle real problems or issues.
-The action learning process promotes curiosity, inquiry, and reflection.
-There is a requirement that talk be converted into action and, ultimately, a solution.

-The sets are facilitated by an independent expert, [Ross McCulloch](https://twitter.com/ThirdSectorLab) from [Third Sector Lab](http://thirdsectorlab.co.uk/) and [Be Good Be Social](http://begoodbesocial.org.uk/).

-Along the way we expect to cover many of the topics that leaders increasingly encounter: language and methodologies, collaborating with developers, innovation, IP and so on.
-We will link all these back to the big picture, so that participants will see digital as a tool for advancing their organisation's mission and don't get side-tracked into thinking about digital as an end in itself.

-As well as enhancing networking within the sector by identifying groups of like-minded people facing similar challenges, we also want to make connections between third sector leaders and their peers in other domains.
-Strong speakers from a range of different sectors have been invited because their stories tell of using digital to accelerate the impact of their organisation.

 ## 3rdsectordigicamp

 <strong>Wednesday 2nd November 2016<br>